acottone/film-audience-score/README.md

 ## Project Overview

 ### What It Does
-Filmlytics predicts how audiences will rate films **before release** using:
+Filmlytics predicts how audiences will rate films using:
 - **66,000+ films** from 2010-2025
 - **150+ engineered features** from multiple data sources
 - **Ensemble of 3 ML models** (GNN, KGCN, XGBoost)